CooperNederhood/cooper_prclz/README.md

 ```

 #### 3. Extract buildings and lines from the raw Geofabrik data [SATEJ]
 The raw Geofabrik data is split into country-level files.
-This step creates a "buildings" and a "lines" file for each country.
+This step creates a single "buildings" and a "lines" file for each country.
 The files are in "/data/geojson/"

+#### 4. Block extraction [SATEJ]
+Blocks are defined as regions fully circumscribed by roads or natural boundaries.
+Blocks are our most granular unit of analysis.
+This step extracts those blocks.

 #### 4. Split the country-specific building files by GADM
 Each country-level file is simply too huge for efficient computation.
 So, use the GADM boundaries to split the buildings files.